bouwe77/bouwe77.github.io/content/blog/elm-user-interaction/elm-user-interaction.md

         }
 ```

 We've imported `Browser`, and assign `Browser.sandbox` to `main`.
-This is Elm's way to indicate an app is interactive.
+This is Elm's way to indicate an app is _interactive_, as in, it has a model that can change by user interaction, and the view has to reflect that.

 Notice how, with this change, we only pass `initialModel`, `view`, and `update`.
 All of the parts of the Elm Architecture come together here as we hand them over the Elm Runtime, which will keep everything in sync now.

+Nowhere in our code you actually see we pass the model to the view and update, that's what Elm Runtime is doing for us.
+We only need to pass the things from our own code that only we know, to show and update the right thing.

 ### Conclusion